toasterofbread/Kotules/README.md

 ### WasmJS & JS

-1. `./gradlew sample:app:<wasmJs / js>BrowserDevelopmentExecutableDistribution`
+1. `./gradlew sample:app:wasmJsBrowserDevelopmentRun` (`jsBrowserDevelopmentRun` for JS)
-2. Run HTTP server in sample/app/build/dist/<wasmJs / js>/developmentExecutable
-3. Open in browser
+2. Tab should open in browser
-4. Observe result in development console
+3. Observe result in development console

 ### JVM